rolandjlevy/express-photo-finder-using-unsplash-api/readme.md

 # Express: photo finder using Unsplash API

+This app uses the Unsplash API - a modern JSON API that serves data from the largest open collection of high-quality, royalty-free photos.

 ### Description
 - Express with EJS and Bootstrap
-- includes pagination and saving favourites in localStorage
+- Includes pagination and saving favourites in localStorage
-- Full responsive and fluid grid of images
+- Fully responsive and fluid grid of images

 #### Links
 - [Live demo](https://express-photo-finder-using-unsplash-api.rjlevy.repl.co/)